Weeks from £1776

 The oak staircase leads up to two luxuriously furnished bedrooms

-Bedroom 4: double bed with brass bedsteads and co-ordinating bedlinen and soft furnishings with towels provided.
+Bedroom 4: A king size with brass bedsteads and co-ordinating bedlinen and soft furnishings with towels provided.

-Bedroom 5: double bed with brass bedsteads and co-ordinating bedlinen and soft furnishings with towels provided.
+Bedroom 5A king size with brass bedsteads and co-ordinating bedlinen and soft furnishings with towels provided.

 There is also a cloakroom on the landing with toilet and hand basin.